 Can you make a reservation for the Auto Train without having a vehicle?

-To book a ticket on Amtrak’s Auto Train, you must include a vehicle, such as a car, truck, SUV, or motorcycle.
-If you don’t have a vehicle, you must be on a reservation with someone who does.
+To book a ticket on Amtrak’s Auto Train, you must include a vehicle, such as a car, truck, SUV, or motorcycle, in your reservation.
+If you don’t have a vehicle, you must be accompanied by someone who does.

 This requirement exists because the Auto Train doesn’t connect to other trains or public transportation, making it inaccessible to travelers without vehicles.